-The majority of the LDAC members still doubt about the influence of their advice and think that the European Commission hardly ever takes them into account in their legislative proposals beyond the formal replies in writing.
-Many also think that members can be much more influential by working out of the LDAC scope (either lobbying directly towards the EC services, towards the European Parliament or towards their own Member State).
-There is an urgent need to follow-up and monitor the way the LDAC's advice are being used after their release and their integration into legislative proposals.
+The majority of the LDAC members still doubt about the influence of their advices and think that the European Commission hardly ever takes them into account in their legislative proposals beyond the formal replies.
+Many also think that members can be much more influential by working out of the LDAC scope (either directly towards the EC services, towards the European Parliament or towards their own Member State).
+There is an urgent need to follow-up and monitor the way LDAC's advices are being used after their release and their integration into legislative proposals.
 The value of consensus shall be giving priority compared to advice from individual organisations (regardless they are members of the LDAC or not).

-"We are losing track of the decisions that have been taken by the LDAC once they are sent to the Commission.
-We would need a kind of traffic light approach to understand in what extent our advice did have an effect in the further end of the decision making chain"
+"We are losing track of the decisions that have been taken.
+We would need a kind of traffic light approach to understand in what extent our advices did have an effect".

-"Yes the LDAC is influential for the EU institutions: on sharks, tuna RFMOs, FAD, ocean governance... it is more a dynamic I am seeing based on my own observations, rather than a formal monitoring I have done.
-I don't know whether this influence came from the LDAC quality work itself or from third parties."
+"Yes the LDAC is influential: on sharks, tuna RFMOs, FAD, ocean governance... it is more a dynamic I am observing, rather than a monitoring I have done.
+I don't know whether it came from the LDAC or from elsewhere."